briatte/dsr/exercise-09/README.md

 ### 4. Model a linear relationship

-Predict the number of days from the first case of Covid-19 to a national lockdown from the natural logarithm of population size.
+Predict the number of days from the first case of Covid-19 to a national lockdown, using (i) the number of Covid-19 cases that had been reported when lockdown was adopted, and (ii) the population size of the country.

+Use the distribution of both predictors to determine whether they might benefit from a logarithmic transformation, and if relevant, estimate several models, and select the one that performs best.

-Write your code in Section 4 of the answers script, and __answer Questions 4.1 and 4.2__ in that section.
+Write your code in Section 4 of the answers script, and __answer Questions 4.1 and 4.2__ in that section, writing your answers at the top of the script as short paragraphs of maximum 3 lines.
+Round any non-integer numbers to 2 digits max.

+### 5. Diagnose a linear regression model

+Run further diagnostics on the best linear model that you identified at Step 4, and __answer Questions 5.1 and 5.2__ at the end of that section, with code to show how you obtained your results.
 Round non-integer numbers to 2 digits max.

-### 5. Diagnose a linear regression model

-According to the model that you just wrote, in which three countries is population size the least predictive of time to national lockdown?

-Write your code in Section 5 of the answers script, and write in your answer at the top of the script.

-### 6. Formulate a prediction

-According to the model, by how much time would have national lockdowns be delayed if the population sizes of the sample countries had been half larger?

-Write your code in Section 6 of the answers script, and write in your answer at the top of the script.
-Round non-integer numbers to 1 digit.

 ## Submission instructions

 Please [email me](mailto:francois.briatte@sciencespo.fr) your group's answers as a single R script called `exercise-09-Group-01.r`, where `01` is your group number, as stated in the groups spreadsheet on Google Drive.

-Please send me that email __at most 7 days after the class during which you received this exercise__.
+Please send me that email __at most 10 days after the class during which you received this exercise__.

 You do _not_ need to also attach the data and/or the rest of the `exercise-09` folder -- the answers will be enough.